zjy2677/MLOP/docs/team_task.md

 # Division of Work

+This is now organized as a **4-person project**.

 ## Member A — Frontend
 - Build and polish Streamlit interface in `frontend/app.py`.
 - Handle input validation and clear result display.
 - Connect frontend requests to backend API.

-## Member B — Backend
+## Member B — Backend API
 - Implement/complete analysis endpoint in `backend/main.py`.
-- Use backend services for pricing and anomaly classification.
-- Ensure API response format is stable for frontend integration.
+- Wire backend service calls and response format for frontend integration.
+- Handle commune-not-found and invalid-input API cases.

-## Member C — Data
+## Member C — Data & Benchmark Quality
 - Maintain benchmark dataset quality and updates.
-- Verify commune coverage and data consistency.
+- Verify commune coverage and data consistency in `city_price_benchmark.csv`.
-- Provide sample test inputs and expected outputs for validation.
+- Provide sample test cases from `data/samples.csv`.

+## Member D — Integration, Testing, and Demo *(this is what I would do)*
+- Integrate frontend ↔ backend in Docker Compose.
+- Run end-to-end checks on sample scenarios.
+- Prepare demo script and final documentation updates in `README.md` / `docs/`.

 # Tasks Already Completed